ortus-docs/elixir-docs/writing_elixir_extensions.md

 # Writing Elixir Extensions

+> **Tip:** Looking at the code for the official ColdBox Elixir extensions will help immensely as you begin writing your own extensions.
+You can find them in the at [ColdBox Elixir](https://github.com/coldbox-elixir) GitHub organization prefixed with `extension-`.

 If you need more flexibility than Elixir's `task` method can provide, you may create custom Elixir extensions.
 Elixir extensions allow you to pass arguments to your custom tasks.
 For example, you could write an extension like so:

 ```js